-As the Paris victims are being mourned, we can slowly start to ponder and think and reflect: what is our role as a community of people not directly involved, not being threatened or persecuted?
+As the Christchurch victims are being mourned, we can slowly start to ponder and think and reflect: what is our role as a community of people not directly involved, not being threatened or persecuted?
 Is there one?

 Yesterday I met with a friend who was attending a conference in Berlin.
 Over coffee I mentioned to her my concerns, and I mentioned to her my prayer for clarity and support.
 This friend is a president of a large university and a truly clever woman.
 She said, that the moment we push back the responsibility for the crime out of our own life into the lives of others, we deliberately decide to be a bystander.
 And our lives seem safe again.